1981 Toronto International Film Festival

 The 6th Toronto International Film Festival (TIFF) took place in Toronto, Ontario, Canada between September 10 and September 19, 1981.
-The festival screened films from more than twenty different countries.
+The festival screened films from more than twenty countries.
 Ticket to Heaven, a Canadian film, was selected as the opening film.
 Another Canadian film, Threshold, was chosen as the closing film.
 The People's Choice Award was awarded to Chariots of Fire, directed by Hugh Hudson; the film later won an Oscar for Best Picture.

 The Canadian documentary Not a Love Story, about the pornography industry, was also featured at the festival.
 Initially it was banned by the Ontario Censor Board, but later they allowed a single screening of film during the festival.
 With all the media attention surrounding this decision, public interest in the film increased.
 However, the Censor Board refused to permit a second screening of the film.